SAP/business-document-processing/doc_inf_ext_exercises/README.md

 9. Now that all the information is correct, Click on **Confirm** button and then again click **Confirm** button in the **Confirm Extracted Values?** dialog box to save the information and mark the results as **Confirmed**.
    <br>![](/doc_inf_ext_exercises/images/02_03_9.png)

-You'll notice that the document status has change to **CONFIRMED**.
+You will notice that the document status has change to **CONFIRMED**.
 <br>![](/doc_inf_ext_exercises/images/02_03_10.png)

 NOTE: A document that is **CONFIRMED** indicates that the results are reviewed and corrected(if needed) by a User.

-Now that you've marked **twitter.pdf** as CONFIRMED it means that values of Header Fields and Line Items are correct as per the content of Document.
-In the upcoming sections we'll try access these values through the Rest API.
+Now that you have marked **twitter.pdf** as CONFIRMED it means that values of Header Fields and Line Items are correct as per the content of Document.
+In the upcoming sections we will try access these values through the Rest API.

 ## Exercise 4 - Get Auth Token to use Document Information Extraction Rest API

-In order to use the Rest API of Document Information Extraction we'll need the Auth Token.
+In order to use the Rest API of Document Information Extraction we will need the Auth Token.

-Here we'll will need the service key that you downloaded in Exercise 1.
+Here we will need the service key that you downloaded in Exercise 1.

 Follow this [tutorial](https://developers.sap.com/tutorials/cp-aibus-dox-web-oauth-token.html) to get the Auth Token.

-NOTE: Keep the tab open since we'll need access token in next steps
+NOTE: Keep the tab open since we will need access token in the next steps.

 ## Exercise 5 - Get Extraction Results of Document using Rest API